geobakery/GeospatialAnalyzer/README.md

 Assure that you have edited your `.env` files.
 These files are synchronised, but are only read at the start of the application.
 Therefore, you need to restart the container with `docker compose up`.

-Depending on the size of your database, the data restore can take way longer than the retry time of the application.
-Wait for  `LOG:  database system is ready to accept connections` from the database, then stop all container and restart with `docker compose up`.

 ## PgAdmin4
 Navigate to [http://localhost:5050](localhost:5050) to check out PgAdmin4.